Gary Seven

 Gary Seven is the major character in the last episode of the second season of the original Star Trek television series, "Assignment: Earth".
 He is portrayed by Robert Lansing.
+He has subsequently appeared in further Star Trek media.

 "Assignment: Earth"

 The episode "Assignment: Earth" was originally a television pilot for a proposed series about Gary Seven, who, according to "Assignment: Earth”, is a human from the 24th century undertaking a mission on Earth in 1968, "the only Earth man to survive the transit."
 His goal in the original series pilot would have been to defeat the Omegans, a race of shape-changing aliens who have sent agents back in time to change Earth's history so they can defeat Earth in the future.

 The pilot was later reworked as an episode for Star Trek, where Seven is now a human raised on a distant planet.

 Powers and abilities

-Although Seven is human, he manifests at least one non-human feature: he is immune to the impact of the Vulcan nerve pinch, an ability very few human or humanoid characters of the Star Trek universe ever manifested.
+Although Seven is human, he manifests at least one non-human feature namely, he is immune to the impact of the Vulcan nerve pinch, an ability very few human or humanoid characters of the Star Trek universe ever manifested.
 Seven utilizes a small pen-shaped device called a servo.
 It functions as a communication device, a remote control to his personal transporter, a handheld weapon with both stun and kill settings and enough precision to manipulate technology at a distance.